greenelab/knowledge-graph-review/manuscript.md

 Apart from miRNA, collaborative filtering has been used to predict protein-protein interactions [@6FrpIkNZ; @6O3BO6WO; @Y2RTnbCe].
 Although extensive validation of newly generated candidates may be impractical, it would be helpful to see future efforts in this space include a blinded literature search for prioritized and randomly selected candidates as part of the standard evaluation pipeline.

-Applications of deep learning techniques have mainly used the node2vec model [@PD4udqRe] or variants of it.
+Applications of neural network models have mainly used the node2vec model [@PD4udqRe] or variants of it.
 Yang et al. used node2vec to create a recommendation system to infer associations between genes and disease symptoms [@otY29wFV].
 The authors constructed a gene-disease symptom knowledge graph by combining two bipartite graphs: genes with diseases and diseases with disease symptoms.
 The generated graph was embedded via node2vec and similarity scores were calculated for every gene-symptom pair in the graph.